-Continuous Improvement Consultants
+Continuous Improvement Programme

 In previous posts we have talked about creating the ‘burning platform‘ and the desire for change but what do you do when you have that desire.
 What is the next step?

 This blog considers that next step; continuous improvement programme

 The purpose of any organisation is to make money; this is a powerful statement it means you must understand what your customer requires, after all, they are the ones paying for your business.
 It is no longer acceptable to think that Profit = Cost + Margin… customers do not want to pay for your mistakes.

 Let’s take an example... you are in a busy restaurant and order a steak, the waiter rushes over with your meal only for you to notice it is burnt, you complain and the waiter rushes off to get another.
 At the end of the meal, you notice on the bill a charge for 2 steaks when you question this the waiter explains the first steak was part of your order so you must pay for the scrap too.
 Would you accept this?
 No, and nor do customers of our organisation.
 Therefore we must learn to see the waste in the system, and by eliminating it we free up some of the money tied in our resources.

 The traditional equation then becomes Profit = Price – Cost, in current markets you cannot always increase the price but you can always reduce the cost – the art is seeing how.